TreyBMorris/TreyBMorris.github/about.md

 <h1>About Me</h1>

-<p>I'm a 18 year old highschool student.
+<p>I'm an 18 year old highschool student.
 Since a young age I have had a passion and a deep interest in computers and a desire to always want to learn more about computing.
 Starting in Janurary 2021, I will begin my first computing class with AP Computer Science AB and will graduate high school in May of 2021.
 In the Fall of 2021, I will start my college career at Kennesaw State University.
 I will be working on an undergraduate degree in Computer Science.
 While at Kennesaw State, I plan on participating in an internship or co-op program for real industry experience.
 This website is to give a general overview of my Computer Science knowledge and serve basic portfolio of my projects.</p>